You’ve tried everything you know to get more SEO traffic to your website, yet, nothing seems to be working, right?

-After the download is complete, open the zip file from your download folder and extract the content.
-Install the SEO tool to your desktop and click to open.
+After downloading, open the zip file from your download folder and extract the content.
+Install the SEO tool on your desktop and click to open.

 Enter your website URL and check the appropriate field.
-Then wait for some minutes for the website auditor SEO tool to crawl your sites and gather all the information.
+Then wait a few minutes for the website auditor SEO tool to crawl your sites and gather all the information.

-When the SEO tool is done crawling your site.
-You’ll get a detailed report presentation about your site SEO status on a page like this:
+When the SEO tool is done crawling your site, you’ll get a detailed report presentation about your site’s SEO status on a page like this:

 This is what most SEO agencies will charge you $5,000 to do and with no practical advice on what to do to patch things up.

-With the website Auditor SEO tool, you can run a professional SEO audit of your website even if you don’t have any technical SEO skills.
+With the website Auditor SEO tool, you can run a professional SEO audit of your website even if you lack technical SEO skills.

 The next thing is to pay attention to the detailed report.
-Then look into areas need for improvement, corrections, and modifications.
+Then look into areas that need improvement, corrections, and modifications.

-Everything that you need to learn or know more about is made simple in a layman technical language.
+Everything you need to learn or know more about is simple in a layman’s technical language.

-Something you might want to be doing regularly within your content is linking out to other credible relevant sources always within your content body.
+Something you might want to be regularly doing within your content is linking to other credible, relevant sources within your content body.